PORTAL SOLO BLOGGER

 Jim Walsh, an expert on the Iran nuclear programme at the Massachusetts Institute of Technology, said: "This period between the US elections and the Iranian elections is the last best chance to turn this thing around… I think the Iranians are ready and the Americans are ready.
 It's a question of the whether the optics and politics can be made to line up this time."

 Anda baru saja membaca artikel yang berkategori News dengan judul Global powers launch new push to end Iran nuclear crisis.
-Anda bisa bookmark halaman ini dengan URL http://portalsolo.blogspot.com/2012/10/global-powers-launch-new-push-to-end.html.
+Anda bisa bookmark halaman ini dengan URL https://portalsolo.blogspot.com/2012/10/global-powers-launch-new-push-to-end.html.
 Terima kasih!

 Ditulis oleh: Unknown - Thursday, October 11, 2012